rajk0007/katacoda-scenarios/kubernetes-basic-concepts/pods/pod-update.md

 Look at the file `/pod-update.yaml`{{open}}:

 1. Pods labels has been added in the metadata section
-2. Container image has been updated in the containers section
+2. Container image has been updated in the containers section.
+Notice that you can specify image tags if not, latest is used.
 3. Pod ports has been added in the containers section